TheFireCo/genkit-plugins/docs/docs/plugins/anthropic.md

    <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/TheFireCo/genkit-plugins"/>
 </div>

-`genkitx-anthropicai` is a community plugin for using Anthropic AI and all its supported models with [Firebase GenKit](https://github.com/firebase/genkit).
+`genkitx-anthropic` is a community plugin for using Anthropic AI and all its supported models with [Firebase GenKit](https://github.com/firebase/genkit).

 ## Installation

 Install the plugin in your project with your favorite package manager:

-- `npm install genkitx-anthropicai`
+- `npm install genkitx-anthropic`
-- `yarn add genkitx-anthropicai`
+- `yarn add genkitx-anthropic`

 ## Usage